acg/har/README.md

     cdb -d file.har

-## Benchmarks ##
+## Benchmark ##
+<a name="benchmark"></a>

-Benchmarking extraction of a single member from the middle of an uncompressed archive containing 10,000 16k files.
+Included is a benchmark which tests extraction of a single member from the middle of a large, uncompressed archive.

+Specifically, it extracts the 7987th file from an archive containing 10,000 16k files and one 156MB file.

 Results on my machine:

                 elapsed      user   system   #inputs   #outputs   archive size
     tar xf        9.06s     0.15s    0.69s    641192         32      332810240